-The story is set “once, long ago” in a world of unicorns, fairies, goblins, and demons.
-Hidden in a dark lair, the antagonist, the Lord of Darkness (Tim Curry) instructs his goblin servant Blix (Alice Playten) to locate the two unicorns that roam in the nearby forest and remove their horns.
-If the unicorns die and their horns are removed, the Lord of Darkness can ensure that dawn never again breaks, and sunshine never returns.
+“Once, long ago” in a world of unicorns, fairies, goblins, and demons, hidden in a dark lair, the Lord of Darkness instructs his goblin servant to locate the two unicorns that roam in the nearby forest and remove their horns.
+If the unicorns die, sunshine will never return.

 Lovely set design and beautiful direction.
 The dance scene is one of the best scenes in the film with great music being played behind it.
 Tim Curry is still as creepy as i remember and so is the witch in the swamp.
 A childhood fairy tale that can be enjoyed by anyone.